-EED604 Graduate Level Writing for Social Science Research: Writing your ILP
+EED604 Graduate Level Writing for Social Science Research

-Foundation Courses...... choose 6 or more credits
+Foundation Courses..... choose 6 or more credits

-EED564 Motivation & Teaching: Theories & Practices

-EED610 Strategies for Teaching Critical Thinking Across the

-Curriculum

-EED647 Human Brain, Human Learning

-EED705 Multicultural Diversity Issues in Workplace & Classroom
+EED564 EED610 Motivation & Teaching: Theories & Practices Strategies for Teaching Critical Thinking Across the Curriculum EED636 Rereading Global Oppression EED647 Human Brain, Human Learning EED705 Multicultural Diversity Issues in Workplace & Classroom

-Elective Courseschoose up to 9 credits
+Elective Courses: EED, EDU, ENG .....choose up to 12 credits

-With approval of their seminar leader, appropriate dean, appropriate program chair, and the IS program chair, students may take no more than:
+Or, with prior approval of their seminar leader, appropriate dean, program chair, and the IS program chair, students may take no more than:

-- Four 3-credit courses in any program outside of the School of Education.
+- Four 3-credit courses in any program outside the Interdisciplinary Studies program.

-- Two 3-credit Independent Studies courses.
+- Two 3-credit independent studies courses.

 - Two 1-credit courses.